Cosmology and Particle Astrophysics

 This course will give a short introduction to general relativity, gravitational radiation, gravitational lensing, Big Bang cosmology, cosmological parameters, thermodynamics in the early universe, the cosmic microwave background, cosmic inflation, and structure formation.

 This is a Master's level course given at half speed during daytime.

-The teaching consists of online lectures, Flipped Classroom (FC) meetings, and problem solving sessions.
+The teaching consists of online lectures and problem solving sessions.

 The course is examined through written and/or oral exams.